spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/spaces-and-coordinates.rst

 from nibabel and NIFTI).

-An “image orientation” corresponds to the orientation of the surface/volume with regard to the reference orientation.
+An "image orientation" corresponds to the orientation of the surface/volume with regard to the reference orientation.
 It is encoded in the (NIFTI) file header.